RyWilliamson/Keep-Your-Distance/timelog.md

 ### 19 Jan 2021

 - _0.5 hours_:  Fix remaining 0's bug on device log count.
 - _1 hour_:  Research to see if it would be possible to implement resolvable private addresses with remaining implementation time (i.e today).
+Decided not feasible as using resolvable private addressing requires bonding which is not feasible on the esp 32 device.
+- _1 hour_: Implement export functionality - forgot about this.